david-a-parry/vcfhacks/examples.md

     perl filterVcfOnVcf.pl -i input_snpfiltered_evsfiltered.vcf -f controls.vcf -o input_snpfiltered_evsfiltered_vcffiltered.vcf

-We may only want to filter using these VCFs if variants are present above a certain allele frequency, in which case we can pass the "--allele_frequency_filter/-y" option.
+We may only want to filter using these VCFs if variants are present above a certain **allele frequency**, in which case we can pass the **--allele_frequency_filter/-y** option.
 The following command filters any variant present at an allele frequency of 1 % or higher in the controls.vcf file:

     perl filterVcfOnVcf.pl -i input_snpfiltered_evsfiltered.vcf -f controls.vcf -o input_snpfiltered_evsfiltered_vcffiltered.vcf -y 0.01

-We can also filter using VCFs such as those available from the ExAC project using allele frequency (AF) annotations in the VCF INFO field if we pass the "--info_filter/-w" option:
+We can also filter using VCFs such as those available from the **ExAC** project using allele frequency (AF) annotations in the VCF INFO field if we pass the **--info_filter/-w** option:

     perl filterVcfOnVcf.pl -i input_snpfiltered_evsfiltered.vcf -f ExAC.r0.1.sites.vep.vcf.gz -o input_snpfiltered_evsfiltered_vcffiltered.vcf -y 0.01  -w